shakedzy/dython/docs/modules/nominal.md

      _Default: True_

+    !!! info "Method signature change"
+        This replaces the `bias_correction` flag which was used till version 0.6.6.

      Use bias correction for Cramer's V from Bergsma and Wicher, Journal of the Korean Statistical Society 42 (2013): 323-328.